 - 1. Be sure to back up the RMDATA log for RRS.
 Otherwise, a failure could force you to do a cold start of RRS. - 2.
-Keep the ARCHIVE log retention period to one day. - 3.
-Follow your own backup procedures to back up the LDAP database that contains naming and interface repository data.
+Set the ARCHIVE log retention period to one day. - 3.
+Follow your own backup procedures to back up the LDAP database that contains naming and interface repository data and the JNDI name space.
 If you restore LDAP data, be sure to coordinate the restoration with other WebSphere systems in the federated naming space.
-Otherwise, your naming space will not be consistent.

-- 4. Incorporate the following in your normal backup procedures:

-- WebSphere for z/OS proclibs

-- WebSphere for z/OS loadlibs

-- WebSphere for z/OS environment files

-- The directory where applications are written by the Administration application (the value of the CBCONFIG environment variable; the default is /WebSphere390/CB390).

-- 5. Back up reference collection data in these DB2 for OS/390 tables:

-- BBO.RCTABLE

-- BBO.KRCTABLE

-- BBO.RCHMTABLE

-- 6. Back up your own application executables and bindings.

-7. When you activate a conversation, System Management automatically backs up the current environment files for each server instance in /path/envfile/sysplex/server_instance/backup/, where path server instance
+Otherwise, your naming space will not be consistent. - 4.
+Incorporate the following in your normal backup procedures: - WebSphere for z/OS proclibs - WebSphere for z/OS loadlibs - The directory where WebSphere for z/OS run-time information is written (the value of the CBCONFIG environment variable; the default is /WebSphere390/CB390). - 5.
+Back up your own application executables, databases, and bindings. - 6.
+When you activate a conversation, System Management automatically backs up the current environment files for each server instance in /path/envfile/sysplex/server_instance/backup/, where path sysplex server_instance